Sofia Richie’s Soaking-Wet Bikini Pics Are Creeping People Out As Kardashian-Jenner Italy Vacation Goes Viral

 Sofia Richie’s latest bikini display has caused a stir.
-The 20-year-old model and girlfriend to Scott Disick is just one of the high-profile members of the inner Kardashian-Jenner circle currently making headlines for a vacation in Italy set to ring in Kylie Jenner’s 22nd birthday.
+The 20-year-old model and girlfriend of Scott Disick is just one of the high-profile members of the inner Kardashian-Jenner circle currently making headlines for a vacation in Italy set to ring in Kylie Jenner’s 22nd birthday.

-Media outlets are bursting at the seams with paparazzi images of Kylie and her family – from The Daily Mail‘s report of Kylie boarding a $250 million superyacht, to TMZ’s photos appearing to show a wedding dress being loaded onto the private jet that whisked the famous clan away.
+Media outlets are bursting at the seams with paparazzi images of Kylie and her family – from The Daily Mail’s report of Kylie boarding a $250 million super yacht to TMZ’s photos appearing to show a wedding dress being loaded onto the private jet that whisked the famous clan away.

 Fresh photos have emerged of Sofia seeming to have the time of her life.
 The model was photographed earlier today by The Daily Mail, with photos showing her right on the water with boyfriend Scott Disick, plus Kylie Jenner’s best friend Anastasia “Stassie” Karanikolaou.
 Alongside Sofia, the 36-year-old Talentless founder and 22-year-old influencer were looking their usual glamorous selves as they enjoyed a watersports outing.
 Naturally, they came appropriately clad for the occasion, with Sofia wowing in a floral-print strung bikini and Stassie contrasting in a green two-piece.
-An ocean activity is going to come with its splashing – unsurprisingly, Sofia was photographed soaking wet.
+An ocean activity is going to come with its splashing, and unsurprisingly, Sofia was photographed soaking wet.

 Viewers to The Daily Mail’s images have been leaving their thoughts.
 It looks like Sofia’s complicated personal situation has caused a bit of a commotion.